anvar/anvar.github.com/_posts/2013-10-13-parallel-patterns-3.md

 *Reduce* is interesting because it is the first parallel pattern we examine that requires cooperation between processors, where some of the sub-computation needs to be completed before the algorithm can proceed.
 At its core *reduce* takes two inputs.
 The first one is a set of elements to be reduced, and the second one is a reduction operator.
 The operator needs to be both binary, taking two inputs and producing one output, and associative where the order of the operations does not matter as long as the order of the operands is not changed.
 A good example of a valid operator would be *plus*, as it can take two inputs and produce one output, and it is also associative in that *(1 + 2) + 3 == 1 + (2 + 3)*.

 When performing a serial *reduce*, every step of the computation is dependent on the previous one.
-This creates a problem when trying to parallelise the algorithm.
-If every computation is dependent on the result of the previous computation, then the algorithm is intrinisically not able to run any faster regardless of the number of threads we throw at it.
+This creates a problem when trying to parallelize the algorithm.
+If every computation is dependent on the result of the previous computation, the algorithm is intrinisically not able to run any faster regardless of the number of threads we throw at it.
 The key lies in the associative nature of the reduction operator, which allows us to reorder the operations as long as the order of the operands is not changed.
-What this means in practise is that we can think of our reduction like a tree where threads can work on their individual part of the computation independently.
+What this means in practice is that we can think of our reduction like a tree where threads can work on their individual part of the computation independently.

 <img src="{{ site.url }}/assets/img/algo-reduce1.png" width="435" height="265" class="center caption"/>
 <div class="caption">A tree-based approach of performing a <i>reduce</i> over a set of integers</div>